 “To be true to one’s self is the ultimate test in life.
 To have the courage and sensitivity to follow your hidden dreams and stand tall against the odds that are bound to fall in your path.
 Life is too short and precious to be dealt with in any other fashion.” ~ Flo Hyman

-While at Winthrop, Rey helped the Eagles to a Big South regular season championship in 2011.
+Prior to arriving at Miami, Rey spent four seasons as an assistant coach at Winthrop.
+While there, Rey helped the Eagles to a Big South regular season championship in 2011.
 As the offensive coordinator, he led Winthrop to either first or second-place finishes in a multitude of offensive categories.
 He trained two Big South Players of the Year and one Big South Setter of the Year.

 Prior to his time with Winthrop, Rey spent a season as a volunteer assistant at the University of Minnesota, working on setter training and offensive game planning for a team that was ranked sixth in the nation during the 2008 season.
-While at Minnesota, Rey was fortunate to work with 2008 and 2012 Olympic Silver Medalist, Lindsey Berg, as she returned to Minnesota to rehabilitate a minor knee surgery.
+While at Minnesota, Rey was fortunate to work with 2008 and 2012 Olympic Silver Medalist, Lindsey Berg, as she returned to Minnesota to rehabilitate a minor knee surgery, as well as Lauren Gibbemyer, current USA National Team player.
 In addition, he helped train a Big Ten Defensive Player of the Year.
+He also served as an assistant at Georgia Southern University.

 Rey is very active in promoting the sport.
 He operates the popular volleyball coaching website, CoachRey.com, which has up to 15,000 visitors each month.
 Articles from his website have been published or sourced by USA Volleyball, the American Volleyball Coaches Association (AVCA), The Art of Coaching Volleyball, and a variety other volleyball publications.
+USA Volleyball just ranked CoachRey.com as one of the top “Blogs that make a difference”.
 As a member of the USA Volleyball, Rey was a featured speaker alongside John Kessel (USA Volleyball Director of Sport Development) at a USA Volleyball Coaches Clinic.
-He is also a three-time featured speaker at the AVCA Convention and is the founder and chair of the First Time Attendees Committee.
-Rey is recognized for his in depth statistical analysis and co-created (with AVCA Hall of Fame Coach, Mike Hebert) a new volleyball statistic called In Play Efficiency (I.P.E), which is now used in many top statistical programs.
+He is also a four-time featured speaker at the AVCA Convention and is the founder and chair of the First Time Attendees Committee.
+Rey is a leader and mentor in Miami University’s Athletes-In-Action.

 The opportunity for Coach Chuck Rey at the University of Minnesota volleyball program has been priceless.